PINTO0309/Keras-OneClassAnomalyDetection/README.md

 ![16](media/16.png)
 Since the calculation load is not high, it is possible to complete all processes with RaspberryPi.
 However, in order to download CIFAR 10, it needs to be processed by a terminal connected to the network.
+### 10-4.Acquisition of learning image data
+First, you take pictures for learning.
+Please take a picture along the following notes.
+1. Delete the model folder from the downloaded DOC folder (booting will be faster).
+2. Connect USB camera and execute DOC/main.py.
+3. When the image of the USB Camera is displayed, press the **`p`** key to take a picture.
+4. By shooting about 10 images, sufficient accuracy can be obtained.